anatolybazarov/spotifm/README.md

+> [!WARNING]
-> ⚠️ *spotify no longer allows third-party logins via credentials* ⚠️

-> ⚠️ *this project is **non-functional** until further notice* ⚠️
+> *spotify no longer allows third-party logins via credentials, and is therefore non-functional until further notice*

+> [!NOTE]
-> create an issue if you want to see this project's functionality restored via access token logins, as otherwise it will remain low on my priority list
+> *create an issue if you want to see this project's functionality restored via access token logins, as otherwise it will remain low on my priority list*

 # spotifm (2.0.0)